Rabichandra Singh Moirangthem: Senior India career

 Rabichandra was selected for the Senior India National camp in January 2022 and made the cut to make his Senior India debut two months later FIH Pro League tie against Argentina in March 2022.
 He also played for India in the Hockey 5s format and was part of the team that won gold at the inaugural edition of Hero Hockey five-a-side Championship at Lausanne in June 2022.
 He also represented senior India in the FIH Hockey Pro League (M) for the years 2021–22, 2022–23 and 2023–24.

 Junior India debut

 Rabichandra was selected for the Junior national camp in 2017 and made his India debut at the Sultan of Johor Cup in October.
-He then played the 3rd Youth Olympic Games 2018 and was part of the Silver-winning Indian junior team where he scored four goals.
+He then played the 3rd Youth Olympic Games 2018 and was part of the Silver-winning Indian youth hockey5s team where he scored four goals.
 Later, he represented India in the FIH Odisha Hockey Men's Junior World Cup Bhubaneswar 2021, where India finished fourth.